 B i o g r a p h y

 Bobby currently leads his own jazz groups around the NYC area in addition to performing as a sideman with various other ensembles.
-He is also one-half of folk-pop duo, Bobbylene!, a singer-songwriter project he started with his girlfriend, Marlene McCarthy in 2017.
-As an educator, Katz currently teaches elementary school music at the Embankment School in Jersey City in addition to maintaining a busy private studio of music students throughout Long Island and New York City.
+His trio can be heard every Saturday night at The Campbell (within Grand Central) and every Tuesday night at Nearly Ninth, within the Arlo Midtown Hotel.
+He is also one-half of folk-pop duo, Bobbylene!, a singer-songwriter project he started with his fiancee, Marlene McCarthy in 2017.